wubis/multifactor-quant-platform/README.md

 An end-to-end platform for ranking U.S. large-cap stocks using financial factors, testing the ranking strategy historically, persisting results, and serving everything through an API and dashboard.

-This project is built to look and behave like a small production research platform, not just a notebook.
+This project is built to behave like a small production research platform.
 It includes data ingestion, feature engineering, factor scoring, backtesting, persistence, command-line jobs, data-quality reporting, a FastAPI backend, and a React dashboard.

 ## What It Does